li3zhen1/Fluent-Typora/README.md

 ## Tricky Escapings

-Some escapings was implemented with css:
+Some escapings were implemented in css:

 - Bold text in h5 (example: `##### **12** What does fluent mean?`) would be rendered like this: